Hotmoka/hotmoka/tutorial/Takamaka.md

           (signerOnBehalfOfGamete, // an object that signs with the payer's private key gamete, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method!
+          "test", // chain identifier: relevant since this is not a call to a @View method!
           BigInteger.valueOf(1_000_000), // gas limit: enough for this very small jar ONE, // gas price: the bigger, the quicker takamakaCode, // class path for the execution of the transaction